| | | BETHESDA,

 the year, while our budgeted expense commitments for the year were

 based on higher revenue expectations.
+Second was the delay in

 the opening of our second United Family Hospital in Shanghai.
 This